FAN-Fujinaga/PLC-Apps/README.md

 PLC-Applications, not for FA or PA use

+### Description
-It will be uploaded several applications of PLC & TPL programming.
+This repositories will be uploaded several applications of PLC & TPL programming.